-- 2. If a student has visited the Park perhaps they would share their experiences.
-Perhaps student(s) would like to share his/her own, family or ancestors' experience of coming to this country. - 3.
+- 1. Talk about the geometric features and how each is used to tell a story of the immigrant experience - 2.
+If a student has visited the Park perhaps they would share their experiences. - 3.
+Perhaps student(s) would like to share his/her own, family or ancestors' experience of coming to this country. - 4.
 Play the One Step Forward Game, outside or modified for classroom Stand in line or circle around desks In the Classroom: All stand.
 Please sit if your answer is "yes" to the questions.
 Ultimately all are sitting.